rijegaro287/kv-cli/plan.md

 ## Steps
 * Configure CMake
 * Make a program that can read and write to .db files
+  * Delimiters as constants ✓
+  * Read:
-* Read line by line
+    * Read line by line ✓
-* Parse each line into command key and value
+    * Parse each line into command key and value ✓
-* Create and object from the parsed information
+    * Create and object from the parsed information ✓
-* Load the object into the selected data structure
+    * Load the object into the selected data structure ✓
-* Create the configurable data structure
+  * Write:
+    * Create a format string from an entry object
     * Decide how to perform updates
     * Implement atomic write
+* Create the configurable data structure
+* Load the database into the structure
 * Add CLI Loop
 * Static Library